Dhilluku Dhuddu 2

 Dhilluku Dhuddu 2 is a 2019 Indian Tamil-language horror comedy film written and directed by Rambhala.
 The film stars Santhanam and Shritha Sivadas, while Rajendran and Urvashi play supporting roles.
 The film's soundtrack is composed by Shabir.
-The film is a spiritual sequel to 2016 film Dhilluku Dhuddu.
+The film is a spiritual sequel to 2016 film Dhilluku Dhuddu and is the second film in the Dhilluku Dhuddu film series.
+The movie was released to mixed reviews but was a surprise hit at the box-office.